Toggle: English / Spanish

-You take medications that may cause urinary problems, like diuretics, antihistamines, antidepressants, or sedatives.
-Do NOT stop or adjust your medications on your own without talking to your doctor
+- You take medicines that may cause urinary problems such as diuretics, antihistamines, antidepressants, or sedatives.
+Do NOT stop or change your medicines without talking to your doctor

-You have taken self-care measures for 2 months without relief
+- You have tried self-care steps for 2 months and symptoms have not improved.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.